ruthhtur/ruthhtur/source/projects.html.md

 ## Research

+### Dropbox research
+Operated as an embedded researcher on a cross-functional design team, striving to be inclusive, collaborative, and extremely communicative.
+Projects include:

+* __Web feature concept testing__
+  To be updated soon

 ### HipChat research
 Worked on HipChat research intermittently from June 2014-present; worked cross-functionally with PMs, designers, engineers, Voice of the Customer, and data analysts.